moatn/confugrind/README.md

 ## Limitations and improvements
 - The current implementation does not handle all potential error scenarios
-- Add logger or logging format, or some sort of caching format
 - Add hail mary option to search all spaces, all pages for certain attachments